wilsonh4522/03-boolean-ifs.md/README.md

     System.out.print("not equal ");
 }
 ```
 For this question I answered equal since I thought Car(4, 2) == Car(4, 2).
 However I was wrong because they are not the same object.
-It is like having a physical Honda and Mercedes they are a car but they are different.
+It is like having a physical Honda and Mercedes they are both a car but they are different kinds and looks.

+### Challenge 4

 ### Takeaways
 * If you have trouble memorzing something, come up with a unique way in which you can memorize it.
 For example I didn't understand truth value so I imagined `!` and `false` as negatives and `true` as postive.